Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 〒15-1 Udagawacho, Shibuya PARCO (at basement level), Tokyo, Japan

-A completely vegan izakaya that has a variety of choices!
+Izakaya Masaka is a fully vegan izakaya in Tokyo that has a variety of choices!
 Vegan karaage, soba, meatballs, gyoza, pickles, and lots of vegetable dishes.

 2FOODS